 Add triggers to the mix, and you have a recipe for relapse.
 You’ll deal with two types of triggers.
 People, places, and things.
 These are physical triggers.
 You walk by the old party house where you used drugs or alcohol.
 Maybe you run into old friends you used to.
 You might even see an object you associate with using.
 Then you have mental triggers.
 A mental trigger could be your ex, who caused you a lot of emotional pain.
 Parents and other family members can also act as triggers.
 Some triggers are associated with trauma, such as physical and sexual abuse.
 Whatever your triggers are, they’re unique to you and your recovery.

 Why Relapse Is Considered to Be Part of the Recovery Experience

 When you imagine recovery, you think about what it’s like to start a new life.
 Living free of drugs or alcohol feels unnatural.
 Dealing with stress is a whole new experience.
 Instead of reaching for a drink or using your drug of choice, you have to find healthy ways of dealing with daily life.
 The instinct to turn to what feels natural is strong.
-According to A Better Today Recovery Services, there are often 3 warning signs that you’re headed for a relapse: triggers, giving up on your 12-step program, and reverting back to your old behaviors.
+According to A Better Today Recovery Services, there are often three warning signs that you’re headed for a relapse: triggers, giving up on your 12-step program, and reverting to your old behaviors.
 That doesn’t mean you’re automatically doomed to go back to old habits.